 - mobilize, engage and consult with relevant stakeholders involved with advocating for women, peace and security in order to raise the profile of the National Action Plan

 - host events to encourage excellence among those advancing women’s meaningful participation in peacebuilding

 - represent Canada in national and international initiatives related to women, peace and security

-The ambassador for women, peace and security will provide advice to the following ministers:
+The ambassador for women, peace and security provides advice to the following ministers:

 - Minister of Crown-Indigenous Relations

 - Minister of National Defence

 - Minister of Public Safety and Emergency Preparedness